Big Data Analytics: What It Is and Why It is Important

 Big Data Analytics Tools and Technology

 Big data analytics is too broad to be summed up in a single tool or technology.
-Instead, a combination of tools is used to collect, process, cleanse, and analyse large amounts of data.
+Instead, a combination of tools is used to collect, process, cleanse, and analyze large amounts of data.
 The following is a list of some of the most important tools in big data analytics.

 • Hadoop is an open-source framework for storing and processing large datasets on commodity hardware clusters.
 This framework is open-source and capable of handling massive amounts of organized and unstructured data, making it an essential component of any big data project.